 Do your research on the best broadband deals for your needs and be sure to use our postcode search facility to check which top deals are available in your area.

 Availability of some of the best broadband offers depends on where you live as some providers only offer broadband in certain areas.

 There can also be differences in price and service depending on how costly it is for the provider to supply internet to a property, especially in remote areas.

 Once you've chosen your new supplier, sign up online and they often do the arduous part of contacting your old provider.

-However, this only applies to companies which use the Openreach network such as BT, Sky, Plusnet, TalkTalk, EE, NOW Broadband, Vodafone and John Lewis Broadband.
+However, this only applies to companies which use the Openreach network such as BT, Sky, Plusnet, TalkTalk, NOW Broadband and Vodafone.

 If you have an existing contract with a provider who operates their own network like Virgin Media, Hyperoptic or Community Fibre, you'll need to cancel your current contract by contacting them directly.